sigurof/Git-Cheat-Sheet-Terminal/README.md

 # Making a new branch for local codebase and update the remote

+First make a new branch, which is just a pointer to commits.

 <code> user@src > git branch newbranchname</code>

+Now that a new branch has been made, we can switch to it, by:

 <code> user@src > git checkout newbranchname</code>

+Now we can tell our remote repository about the new branch by pushing it.

 <code> user@src > git push remote-repo newbranchname</code>

+# Delete a branch both locally and on the remote

+To do this, we push the deletion of our branch to the remote first, by:

+<code> user@src > git push --delete origin newbranchname</code>

+Then we can delete the branch locally:

+<code> user@src > git branch -d newbranchname</code>